HOW TO FIND OUT IF YOU HAVE A METEORITE

 “I want to find my own meteorite.
 Where do I look?”

 Meteorite hunting is a difficult and challenging occupation and the best way to succeed is to understand what meteorites are, where they come from, and what equipment and techniques are best suited to find them.
-Geoff Notkin, President of Aerolite Meteorites Inc and star of Science Channel’s multi award-winning adventure series Meteorite Men, has written the definitive guidebook to searching for space rocks.
+Geoff Notkin, CEO of Aerolite Meteorites Inc and star of Science Channel’s multi award-winning adventure series Meteorite Men, has written the definitive guidebook to searching for space rocks.

 Meteorite Hunting: How To Find Treasure From Space won an IPPY Award as one of the best independently-published science books of the year, and can be ordered directly from us and you can order the ebook here.
 This groundbreaking work is packed with color photographs, maps and diagrams and also contains an excellent section on meteorite identification.
 It includes detailed discussions about different types of equipment, hunting strategies, research, and more.